jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Greenplum/Getting-Started/Create-Instance.md

 # Create instance

-You can quickly create Greenplum instances through the JCS for Greenplum Console.
+You can quickly create JDW instances through the Data Warehouse JDW Console.
 This article introduces how to create JDW instances through the Console.

 ## Preconditions